wukef2425/City-Info-Online-Search/docs/Design & Implementation.md

 ```

 This shows a separation of concerns - the component is responsible for displaying its own data, while Vuex is used for fetching and storing shared data.
 This design pattern contributes to the robustness and maintainability of the application.

+## Implementation

+`CITY INFO ONLINE SEARCH` is built using `Vue.js`, taking advantage of its component-based architecture to create reusable and manageable pieces of code.
+For fetching data from various APIs, we used `Axios`, a promise-based HTTP client for the browser and Node.js.

 ### Configuration and deployment